nks102000/Linked-list/README.md

 33.Give the n/kth node from the end where n is the total number of elements and k is any integer.
 34.Give the n%kth node from the begning where n is the total number of elements and k is any integer.
 35.Write a program to delete the nodes having duplicate elements in the linked list(unsorted).
+36. Write a program to delete the nodes having duplicate elements in the linked list(sorted).